 What are your specialties?

-Specialties include: Food Addiction, Substance Abuse, Eating Disorders, Weight Management, Sports Nutrition, and General Wellness.
+Specialties include: Eating Disorders, Substance Use Disorders, Mental Health, Gut Health, and General Wellness.
 There is no “one size fits all” approach to recovery.
 We will help you figure out what the right solution is for whatever you are struggling with.
 We will give you the truth and encourage you to ask yourself important questions.

 We look at the entire dimension of physical wellness: food, beverage, exercise, sleep, sunlight etc. If you are struggling with caffeine, nicotine, etc. we can help you break free.
 Our expertise is in nutrition but our passion is recovery.
 We love to see people rise up above their problems.